mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

    Denon MC7000 (schematic view)

-1.  **Input Selector:** Set this switch to the desired audio source from this channel.
+1.  :hwlabel:`Input Selector`: Set this switch to the desired audio source from this channel.
 Channel’s controls will only send MIDI information when its input selector is set to USB.

-2.  **USB Selector:** Press this button to select whether the deck is controlling the computer connected to USB Port 1 or USB Port 2.
+2. :hwlabel:`USB Selector`: Press this button to select whether the deck is controlling the computer connected to USB Port 1 or USB Port 2.
 If only one USB Port is connected the controller activates this automatically.

-3.  **Channel Level:** Turn this knob to adjust the level of the pre-fader, pre-EQ audio signal for the channel.
+3.  :hwlabel:`LEVEL`: Turn this knob to adjust the level of the pre-fader, pre-EQ audio signal for the channel.

-4.  **Channel Level Meters:** These LEDs display the audio signal level of the channel as in Mixxx GUI.
+4.  :hwlabel:`Channel Level Meters`: These LEDs display the audio signal level of the channel as in Mixxx GUI.

-5.  **Channel EQ:** Turn these knobs to boost or cut the high, mid-range, and low frequencies for the channel.
+5.  :hwlabel:`Channel EQ`: Turn these knobs to boost or cut the :hwlabel:`HI`, :hwlabel:`MID` and :hwlabel:`LOW` frequencies for the channel.

-6.  **Channel Filter:** Turn this knob to adjust the filter applied to the channel.
+6.  :hwlabel:`FILTER`: Turn this knob to adjust the filter applied to the channel.
 Turn the knob counterclockwise to apply a low-pass filter.
 Turn the knob clockwise to apply a high-pass Filter.

-7.  **Channel Cue:** Press this button to send the channel’s pre-fader signal to the headphones’ cue channel.
+7.  :hwlabel:`Channel CUE`: Press this button to send the channel’s pre-fader signal to the headphones’ cue channel.

-8.  **Channel Fader:** Use this fader to adjust the channel’s volume level.
+8.  :hwlabel:`Channel Fader`: Use this fader to adjust the channel’s volume level.

-9.  **Crossfader Assign:** Routes the audio playing on the corresponding channel to either side of the crossfader (L or R), or bypasses the crossfader and sends the audio directly to the program mix (center, Thru).
+9.  :hwlabel:`Crossfader Assign`: Routes the audio playing on the corresponding channel to either side of the crossfader (:hwlabel:`A` or :hwlabel:`B`), or bypasses the crossfader and sends the audio directly to the program mix (:hwlabel:`THRU`).

-10. **Crossfader:** Use this crossfader to mix between the left and right decks.
+10. :hwlabel:`Crossfader`: Use this crossfader to mix between the left and right decks.

-11. **Channel FX:** Use these buttons to apply Effect A and/or B to the corresponding channel.
+11. :hwlabel:`FX ASSIGN`: Use these buttons to apply :hwlabel:`FX 1` and/or :hwlabel:`FX 2` to the corresponding channel.

-12. **Sampler Volume:** Turn this knob to adjust the volume level of the software’s sampler.
+12. :hwlabel:`SAMPLER LEVEL`: Turn this knob to adjust the volume level of the software’s sampler.
 If the volume is set to 0 then the Sampler banks are hidden, otherwise shown.

-13. **Master Level Meters:** These LEDs show the Master Audio signal (hardware). **They will not match with the Master Level in Mixxx.**
+13. :hwlabel:`Master Level Meters`: These LEDs show the Master Audio signal (hardware). **They will not match with the Master Level in Mixxx.**

-14. **Master Level:** Turn this knob to adjust the volume level of the master outputs (hardware).
+14. :hwlabel:`MASTER LEVEL`: Turn this knob to adjust the volume level of the master outputs (hardware).

-15. **Booth Level:** Turn this knob to adjust the volume level of the booth outputs (hardware).
+15. :hwlabel:`BOOTH LEVEL`: Turn this knob to adjust the volume level of the booth outputs (hardware).

-16. **Mic On/Off:** Press this button to activate/deactivate the
+16. :hwlabel:`MIC ON/OFF`: Press this button to activate/deactivate the microphones (hardware).
-    microphones (hardware).

-17. **Mic Level:** Turn these knobs to adjust the volume levels of the corresponding microphone inputs (hardware).
-The Peak light next to each knob indicates the current signal level by its color: green (low), amber (normal/optimal), or red (maximum/peak).
+17. :hwlabel:`MIC LEVEL`: Turn these knobs to adjust the volume levels of the corresponding microphone inputs (hardware).

+18. :hwlabel:`MIC settings`:
-18. **MIC settings: Left Deck:** *Mic EQ:* Turn these knobs to boost or cut the high and low frequencies for Mic 1. **Right Deck:** *Tone:*
+    **Left Deck:** :hwlabel:`Mic EQ`: Turn these knobs to boost or cut the :hwlabel:`HI` and :hwlabel:`LOW` frequencies for Mic 1.

-    Turn this knob to adjust the tone of the Mic 2 audio signal. *Mic Echo Level:* Turn this knob to adjust the amount of the echo effect on the microphones’ audio signal.
+    **Right Deck:** :hwlabel:`TONE`: Turn this knob to adjust the tone (high-low) of the Mic 2 audio signal.

+    **Right Deck:** :hwlabel:`ECHO (MIC 1 & 2)`: Turn this knob to adjust the amount of the echo effect on the microphones’ audio signal.
 This works on both: Mic 1 and Mic 2.

 19. **MIC switch: Left Deck:** Talkover/Post: Press this button to use the “talkover” feature, which automatically reduces the volume level